wangchucheng/hugo-eureka-docs/en/getting-started.md

 Next, copy the `config` folder in [exampleSite](https://github.com/wangchucheng/hugo-eureka/tree/master/exampleSite) to the project root directory, and check the contents of the `config` folder and configure it.

 Finally, comment `theme: eureka` in `config/_default/config.yaml` and uncomment `theme: github.com/wangchucheng/hugo-eureka`.
 After configuration, delete the original `config.toml` file.

+If you create a new Hugo project, the `content` folder is blank in default.
+You can copy the `content` folder in [exampleSite](https://github.com/wangchucheng/hugo-eureka/tree/master/exampleSite) to the project root directory to preview.

 After completing the above steps, use the following command to preview the project in the browser: